 The vision of the city’s economic strategy, Calgary in the New Economy, is for Calgary to be the place where bright minds and big ideas come together with an unmatched spirit to help solve global challenges.

 Home to a highly-skilled STEM workforce, world-class post-secondary and research institutions, attractive tax and business-friendly advantages, and an unparalleled quality of life, Calgary is an ideal city for companies and people alike looking to grow and prosper.

-Calgary has long been known as an energy city, and today is being recognized as a leader in the global energy transition.
-Alberta is Canada’s largest oil and natural gas producer and is home to the third largest crude oil reserves in the world.
-The province also boasts some of Canada’s best wind, solar, bioenergy and geothermal resources in the country.
-Calgary is the epicentre of the energy industry in Canada, with head offices for every major company throughout the energy value chain located in the city.
-In fact, 71%, or 84 of Calgary’s 118 head officers are energy and oilfield service companies.
+Calgary has long been known as an energy city and today, is being recognized as a leader in the global energy transition.
+Alberta is Canada’s largest oil and natural gas producer.
+The province also boasts some of Canada’s best wind, solar, bioenergy and geothermal resources.

 Digital transformation (DX) is a major driver of new solutions and technology investments by energy companies.
 It is forecasted that Calgary’s energy sector will spend $2.3 billion on DX between 2022 to 2024.

 The global energy transition is creating opportunities for Calgary and Alberta to lead in the development and implementation of emerging clean technologies.
 With a strong cleantech innovation ecosystem, a history of industry collaboration and investment, and a pool of specialized talent, Calgary is a top cleantech ecosystem globally and positioned to be a leader in pursuit of net-zero.